Premalu (soundtrack)

-Premalu is the soundtrack to the 2024 film of the same name directed by Girish A. D. starring Naslen K. Gafoor and Mamitha Baiju.
+Premalu is the soundtrack to the 2024 film of the same name directed by Girish A. D. starring Naslen and Mamitha Baiju.
 Produced by Bhavana Studios, Fahadh Faasil and Friends and Working Class Hero, the film's musical score is composed by Vishnu Vijay and featured four songs written by Suhail Koya and an instrumental track.
 The soundtrack was released through Bhavana Studios on 16 February 2024.

 Album information

 The soundtrack to the film featured five songs with all of them were released as singles.
 The first of them, the theme song, "Chalo Hyderabad" was released on 27 November 2023.

 The second song "Kutty Kudiye" was released on 4 January 2024.
 It was performed by Sanjith Hegde, his first song in Malayalam.
 The third song "Mini Maharani" sung by Kapil Kapilan and Vagu Mazan, was released on 25 January.
 A lyrical video accompanied the song's release through YouTube which featured the making of the film in Hyderabad.
 The fourth song "Telangana Bommalu" was released on 7 February.
 The song was performed by veteran singer K. G. Markose, returning to playback singer in Malayalam film industry after a hiatus of two decades.
 The final song "Welcome To Hyderabad" was released on 11 February, two days after the film's premiere.

 The film's soundtrack was released on 16 February 2024, followed by its dubbed Telugu and Tamil-dubbed versions on 9 and 13 March.
 Unlike the Malayalam and Tamil versions which were released through the production company Bhavana Studios, the Telugu version's soundtrack was released by Lahari Music.